MicrosoftDocs/playfab-docs/playfab-docs/roadmap/index.md

 ## What's On-Deck

+- BYO Data Storage – We will be introducing the ability to write PlayStream and telemetry events to your own storage account.
 - PlayFab Matchmaking - We are working on adding real time notifications to avoid polling the ticket status as well as integration with a new Lobby feature, targeting private preview later this year.
 - Lobby – A new feature that allows for temporary grouping of players for the purpose of orchestrating multiplayer experiences, including searching for available lobbies to join.
 It includes member properties, as well as lobby and search properties to use for gameplay coordination.
 Targeting private preview later this year.
 - Leaderboards v2 – We mentioned last update that, although Leaderboards v2 is in private preview with select customers, we chose to prioritize other more critical feature areas based on feedback near term.
 We still plan to re-engage in the development of Stats & Leaderboards v2 in early 2022.
 - Economy V2 - The rest of the Economy v2 - including player inventories and wallets, receipt validation on the most popular marketplaces, bundles, stores, and more - are targeted to release into public preview Spring 2022.
 - Segmentation – As we continue to support segments, we will be making it easier to define segments comprising fixed list of players.

-- Experimentation – As we continue to establish Experiments as the service to validate and roll-out your game experiences, we will be working to introduce flexibility on scorecard generation using your compute account and preferred cadence, along with giving the control of raw scorecard data in your choice of data store.
-- BYO Data Storage –  We will be introducing the ability to write Playstream and telemetry events to your own storage account.
+Finally, PlayFab Leadership is hosting a series of ‘Outside-In’ sessions where we have customers come meet with our team to help us understand your needs and goals.
+If you are interested in participating, please reach out to us at :PFOutsideInRequest@microsoft.com

 Thank you to all our amazing game creators building with PlayFab today.
 None of this would be possible without you.
 Please keep the feedback coming!